nallouane/Web-App-DevOps-Project/DOCUMENTATION.md

    Running a Docker container locally ensures the application functions correctly within the containerized environment, I followed this process:

-   Execute the following command to initiate the Docker container: docker run -p 5000:5000 myimage.
+   Execute the following command to initiate the Docker container: `docker run -p 5000:5000 myimage`.
 This maps port 5000 from your local machine to the container, enabling access to the containerized application from your local development environment.

-   Open a web browser and go to http://127.0.0.1:5000 to interact with the application within the Docker container.
+   Open a web browser and go to `http://127.0.0.1:5000` to interact with the application within the Docker container.
 Confirm the application works as expected by testing its functionality within the containerized environment.

 4. **Push to Docker Hub**